 The Company excludes any taxes assessed by a governmental authority that are directly imposed on a revenue-producing transaction (i.e., sales, use, value added) from its revenue and costs.
 Reimbursement received for out-of-pocket expenses and shipping costs is recorded as revenue.

 The Company sells the majority of its products directly to its end customers.
-For products sold to resellers and distributors with whom the Company has sufficient history regarding the potential for product returns or refunds or any form of concession, the Company recognizes revenue on a sell-in basis.
-For all other resellers and distributors, the Company recognizes revenue on a sell-through basis.
+For products sold to resellers and distributors, the Company recognizes revenue on a sell-through basis.